 Best practice for toddler-aged children with autism involves parents being coached to incorporate specific behavioral and developmental strategies into daily routines and family activities.
 By utilizing daily routines and activities, parents are able to embed intervention strategies throughout the child’s day to promote participation and learning in an authentic setting and, thus, provide the recommended intensity of services necessary for significant change.
 Pathways Parent Training Program was specifically designed to be compatible with these key principles, as reflected in the IDEA Part C guidelines:

-A study published in Autism—International Journal of Research and Practice and funded by the State of Texas found the Pathways Parent Training Program model to be effective for developing the early foundational social communication skills of eye contact, social engagement, and verbal reciprocity in toddlers enrolled in an IDEA part C program.
+There is a growing body of research that has found the Pathways Parent Training Program model to be effective for developing the early foundational social communication skills of eye contact, social engagement, and verbal reciprocity in toddlers enrolled in an IDEA part C program.
 In addition, parents perceived the intervention as beneficial, easy to learn, and easy to incorporate into daily life.

 Practice to Research...